sylvainprigent/sdeep/docs/source/guide.rst

 |   \|-- workflows.py

-of if we plan to implement multiple modules per components, it may be more clear to separate them into sub modules using directories:
+If we plan to implement multiple modules per components, it may be more clear to separate them into sub modules using directories:

 | my_project